QuantumKane/network_intrusion_detection/README.md

 The goal of this project is to be able to predict normal behavior on a network in order to isolate anomalous occurances.

 ### The Data
-For this dataset TCP/IP dump data was acquired by simulating a typical US Air Force LAN.
-For each TCP/IP connection, 41 quantitative and qualitative features are obtained from normal and attack data (3 qualitative and 38 quantitative features).
+For this dataset, TCP/IP dump data was acquired by simulating a typical US Air Force LAN.
+For each TCP/IP connection, 41 quantitative and qualitative features were obtained from normal and attack data (3 qualitative and 38 quantitative features).
-The class variable has two categories: Normal and Anomalous
+The class variable has two categories: Normal and Anomalous.

 ### Resume Write-up
-Using Network Intrusion data from Kaggle, I decided to find insight on anomalous activity.
+Using Network Intrusion data from [Kaggle](https://www.kaggle.com/sampadab17/network-intrusion-detection), I decided to find insight on anomalous activity.
 I went about this by predicting normal transmissions, thereby isolating suspicious activity.
 I used several Classification models for prediction, all with a high degree of accuracy.

 >Deliverables will include: